KPIs are a powerful tool

 Statistically, that occurs once in a hundred years.
 A true unadulterated KPI, but no data.
 In these cases, you should look at the next-biggest disaster that could occur, something that you do have data for.

 5. KPIs without feedback

 It’s such a pity to have an insight that leads to nothing or to wrong decisions!
 A retailer had named precisely the right KPIs and had the insights ready.
 They were on the dashboard every week ready to be used.
 However, the director omitted to discuss the scores with the product managers on a regular basis, especially when the scores were not good.
 He immediately took action and got rid of exactly the wrong products.
 The story behind the numbers didn’t come to life.
 Feedback is thebreakfast of champions.

 Want to prevent these KPI blunders?
-Then order the KPI resolver now: less measuring = more knowledge!
+Then order the SMART KPI Toolbox now: less measuring = more knowledge!